Isabella Stewart Gardner Museum: Extension and preservation project

+The project adds 70,000 ft2 consisting of two new buildings.
+The first building attaches to the original museum and takes on the appearance of four stories in glass and copper.
+The second building is smaller and is used for greenhouses and living quarters.
+The new expansion includes spaces for visitor services, concerts, special exhibitions, and education and landscape programs, furthering Isabella Gardner's legacy in art, music, and horticulture while reducing 21st-century strain on the collection and galleries.
+The project was completed in 2012, and cost $118 million.

 Design

-Built to evoke a 15th-century Venetian palace, the museum itself provides an atmospheric setting for Gardner's inventive creation.
+Built to evoke a 15th-century Venetian palace, the museum building provides an atmospheric setting for Gardner's inventive creation.
 Gardner hired Willard T. Sears to design the building near the marshy Back Bay Fens to house her growing art collection.
-Inside the museum, three floors of galleries surround a garden courtyard blooming with life in all seasons.
-The fourth floor was Gardner's private apartments, now use for administration, and rarely for exhibits.
+Inside the museum, three floors of galleries surround a garden courtyard adorned with Roman mosaic, blooming with life in all seasons.
+The fourth floor was Gardner's private apartments, now used for administration, and rarely for exhibits.